Temytopeariyo/Spotify-Music-Analysis/README.md

 * Monthly Track streaming Performance: Recognizing top month with highest average streams based on tracks.

-* Artist Most stream track and total streams Correlation: Exploring correlations between tracks and number of streams.
+* Artist Most streamed track and total streams Correlation: Exploring correlations between tracks and number of streams.

 * Top 5 most streamed tracks and the artists: Top N (5) most streamed tracks was recognised in relation to the artists.